-To find out, connect your Arduino Nano to your computer via USB cable and open the Arduino IDE.
-Choose the following example sketch under File -> Examples -> 01.Basics -> Blink
+Connect your Arduino Nano to your computer via USB cable and open the Arduino IDE.

-select the corresponding port of your Arduino Nano.
-Under Tools -> Processor
+Arduino Nanoand under Tools → Port select the corresponding port of your Arduino Nano. - Under Tools → Processor select

-If the sketch upload was successful, then the new bootloader is already installed on your Arduino Nano and you can stop reading at this point 🙂
+If the sketch upload was successful, then the new bootloader is already installed on your Arduino Nano and you can stop reading here 🙂

 Using Port : COM16